kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 Pulling has no effect in this case because the two repositories are already synchronized.
-If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.
+If someone else had pushed some changes to the repository on GitLab, though, this command would download them to our local repository.

-> ## GitHub GUI
+> ## GitLab GUI
 >
-> Browse to your `planets` repository on GitHub.
+> Browse to your `planets` repository on GitLab.
 > Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
 > Hover over, and click on, the three buttons to the right of each commit.
 > What information can you gather/explore from these buttons?